PierrickRauby/BeagleBone-AI-PRU/read_register_from_pru/Readme.md

 # read_register_from_pru

-This example use the PRU to read one of the GPIO registers with the PRU and send the stored value to the arm via rpmsg.
+This example use the PRU to read one of the GPIO registers and send the stored value to the arm via rpmsg.
-The default GPIO use for this example is GPIO5, so based on the [TRM](https://www.ti.com/product/AM5729) pages 7110 the registers important for this example are:
+The default GPIO use for this example is GPIO5.
+Based on the [TRM](https://www.ti.com/product/AM5729) page 7110 the important registers for this example are:
 | Register          | Offset      | Address for GPIO5 | Function                                          |
 |-------------------|-------------|-------------------|---------------------------------------------------|
 | GPIO_DATAOUT      | 0x0000 013C | 0x4805 B13C       | Read the value on the GPIO5 control register      |